arsaboo/oxford_blue_theme/README.md

-# Oxford blue theme for Home Assistant
+# Oxford Blue theme for Home Assistant

 Theme for Home Assistant that uses a darker shade of blue.